-This is a list of Latin American studies courses.
-For more information, see Latin American Studies.
+This is a list of courses with the subject code LAS.
+For more information, see Latin American Studies (College of Liberal Arts and Sciences) in the Catalog.

 LAS:1150 Brazilian Culture and Carnival 3 s.h.

 Dance, music, historical, and social contents of Brazilian Carnival production, critical theories of performance, religious backgrounds, and theatre making in carnival parades.
 GE: Engineering Be Creative; Values and Culture.
 Same as DANC:1150.